dmassars/qs-superSelect/README.md

 This repo is a hello-world version of the Super Select extension.

-To install, zip the files and upload to QMC
+To install, zip the files and upload to QMC.